 - At the very beginning, make the Names Ranges, as shown above >> proceed to the C16 cell >> type in the following expression.

 4. Pound (#) Reference Operator in Excel

-The # sign indicates that there is insufficient space to render the cell.
-If you widen the column, you’ll see the value properly.
+The pound (#) operator indicates the lack of space in the cell.
+Hence, If you widen the column, you’ll see the value properly.

 5. At (@) Reference Operator in Excel

 In a formula, the at reference operator is used to denote an implicit intersection.